overture-stack/docs/README.md

 ### Running it Locally

-To clone the repository with the files in the submodules:
+1. clone the repository with the submodules:

 ```bash
 git clone --recurse-submodules https://github.com/overture-stack/docs.git
 ```

+> [!TIP]
+> Already cloned the repo?
+You can still get the submodules by running: `git submodule update --init --recursive`

-Install required dependencies:
+2. Install required dependencies:

 ```
 npm ci